tpgoldie/phone_calls/README.md

 Write a program that when run will parse the `calls.log` file and print out the total cost of calls for the day for each customer.
 You can use any libraries you wish to.

+# Additional Information

+From the base directory of this project run sbt "run PATH_TO_FILE_FROM_HOME_DIRECTORY" where the the second argument represents the path to the file from your HOME directory

+eg sbt "run dev/sky/disco-test-phone-company-master/src/main/resources/calls.log"